-I came to Chicago after completing my BA in English at the University of North Carolina at Chapel Hill in 2013.
-My senior honors thesis was titled “‘Annihilating themselves before God’: Sinners in Print, Visible Conversion, and Evangelical Affect in the Great Awakening.”
+I’ve lived in Chicago for seven years or so.
+Before entering the doctoral program here I attended the University of North Carolina at Chapel Hill, graduating in 2013 with a BA in English.
+My senior honors thesis, supervised by Tyler Curtain, was titled “‘Annihilating Themselves Before God’: Sinners in Print, Visible Conversion, and Evangelical Affect in the Great Awakening.”

 - “On the Inertia of Appetite: Transient Relations from the Chinatown Opium Scene” – in a special issue of American Quarterly, “Origins of Biopolitics in the Americas,” edited by Kyla Schuller and Greta LaFleur (September 2019)

 - “‘Moved by Another Life’: Allotted Time and Revitality on the Peyote Road” – paper read at NeMLA 2019, as part of “Viscerality in the 20th Century,” a panel organized by Julia Cheng and Mercedes Trigos

 - “‘Law versus Appetite’: from Victimage to Menace in the Tropology of the ‘Cocaine Fiend’” – paper read at ASALH 2017, as part of “Cocaine and the Black Body,” a panel organized by Douglas Flowe

 - Lecturer, Intoxication and Dispossession in Colonialism, Spring 2020

 - Writing Intern, Philosophical Perspectives II, Winter 2020